Carolyn Ellis

 Carolyn Ellis is an American communication scholar known for her research of autoethnography, a reflexive approach to research, writing, and storytelling that connects the autobiographical and personal to the cultural, social, and political.
 Her research centers on how individuals negotiate identities, emotions, and meaning making in and through close relationships.

-She is a Distinguished Professor Emerita at the University of South Florida.
+She is a Distinguished professor Emerita at the University of South Florida.

-Awards

 Ellis received the Lifetime Achievement Award in Qualitative Inquiry from the International Center for Qualitative Inquiry in 2012, and a Legacy Lifetime Award from the NCA Ethnography Division in 2013.

-Ellis-Bochner Award

-The Ellis-Bochner Autoethnography and Personal Narrative Research Award is given annually by the Society for the Study of Symbolic Interaction affiliate of the National Communication Association for the best article, essay, or book chapter in autoethnography and personal narrative research.